ryanrsun/ryanrsun.github.io/pages/pubs.md

 These tools offer the ability to associate high-dimensional omic data with the interval-censored time-to-event outcomes that are often found in massive modern genetic compendiums such as the UK Biobank.
 The interval-censored outcomes are common and arise from the dependence of these compendiums on periodic health questionnaires, which are a cost-effective approach for collecting large amounts of health data on hundreds of thousands of subjects.

-Zhu, L, Tong, X, Cai, D, Li, Y, Sun, R, Srivastava, DK, Hudson, MM.
+Zhu, L, Tong, X, Cai, D, Li, Y, **Sun, R**, Srivastava, DK, Hudson, MM.
 Maximum likelihood estimation for the proportional odds model with mixed interval-censored failure time data.
 J Appl Stat.
 2020 Jan 01; :1-17.
 PMID: 34349336.

 **Sun R**, Zhu L, Li Y, Yasui Y, Robison L. Inference for Set-Based Effects in Genetic Association Studies with Interval Censored Outcomes. *Biometrics*.
 2023 Jun 01; 79(2):1573-1585.
 PMID: 35165890.